ferrybig/www.ferrybig.me/src/content/blog/my-new-website/index.md

 # My new website

 If you read this quickly after publication, the chance is high you are on my newly build website.
-The are multiple techniques used on this website to archive my goals.
-This was quite a technical challenge to do, but I managed this.
+There are multiple techniques used on this website to archive my goals.
+Doing this mix with a static website vs easy to add content was quite the technical challenge, but looking at this website shows I succeeded in my goals.

 ## Goals